Hittin' the Trail for Hallelujah Land: Plot

+Piggy drives a steamboat filled with stereotypes of African Americans down a river in an unsubtle reference to the 1928 Mickey Mouse film Steamboat Willie.
+His girlfriend Fluffy rides a carriage driven by a canine Uncle Tom.
+She gets on the steamboat and bids goodbye to Uncle Tom.
+Piggy dances on the railing for Fluffy, only to fall overboard and is caught by an alligator.
+He finds a floating log and uses his tail as a propeller to get away from the alligator, only to be launched back into the steamboat.
+He continues to dance on the railing without a thought.

+Meanwhile, Uncle Tom sleeps as he returns home, only to be woken by his donkey's tail.
+He ties a stone to the donkey's tail, which accidentally throws him into a cemetery.
+He is unnerved by the appearance of three skeletons who mock him through song, though they are interrupted by a skeleton dog which they abuse by kicking him into the grave.
+Uncle Tom runs for his life and falls into the river, with Porky jumping into the river to save him.
+A vaudeville showman attempts to abduct Fluffy, who fights back before Piggy uses a crane to subdue him.
+The vaudeville is punished by having his genitals shredded by a sawblade while Piggy and Fluffy celebrate.

 Distribution

 Hittin' the Trail for Hallelujah Land was released in theaters on November 14, 1931, by Warner Bros.
-The cartoon has been in the public domain since 1959 after its copyright expired and was not renewed.
+Pictures.
+The cartoon has been in the public domain since 1959 after its copyright expired and was not renewed by owner United Artists Associated.
 However, the cartoon has been withheld from distribution since 1968.
-At that time, United Artists owned the rights to some Looney Tunes and Merrie Melodies cartoons.
 Hittin' the Trail for Hallelujah Land and ten other cartoons were deemed to feature racist depictions of African Americans that were too integral to the films for simple cuts to make them palatable for modern audiences.
-The cartoon has never been released on laserdisc, VHS, DVD, or Blu-ray, not counting public domain home releases.
+The cartoon has never been released on home media via official releases.
 These eleven cartoons make up the so-called Censored Eleven.

 Reception

 On December 19, 1931, Motion Picture Herald said, "A New York Strand audience seemed to enjoy this number of the Merrie Melodies series in which popular song numbers accompany the animated cartoon figures."